Mission: LCS helps individuals and families address food, housing, and other essential needs with dignity and respect.

 Vision: People moving from emergency to empowerment.

 Values: We serve with compassion and respect.
-We exist because our faith and making a positive difference in the lives of others is essential to who we are.
-We work through collaboration, with integrity, embracing excellence and encouraging innovation.
+Faith, and making a positive difference in the lives of others, is essential to who we are.
+We work collaboratively, with integrity, embracing excellence and encouraging innovation.

 LCS was founded in 1959 by a coalition of Lutheran pastors and members of the community.
 Its original focus was the independent living needs of seniors in our area.
 In 1970 it completed its first major achievement – Luther Towers, a high-rise complex for low income seniors.
 Once completed, the project was managed by a spin-off organization – Lutheran Senior Services – which still manages Luther Towers One and Luther Towers Two.
 This model was replicated five more times and there are now similar complexes in Kent and Sussex Counties of Delaware, and in nearby Pennsylvania.